-I did play an awful lot of sport growing up in Hull though, as well as messing around in plays and trying to sing in bands.
+It was all about the sport (football, cricket, tennis, golf) as well as acting in plays and trying to sing in bands.

-I hated reading novels as a kid, but discovered a love of comics and graphic novels (anything from Batman to Maus), plus shockingly bad novelisations of Hollywood films.
+Reading novels as a young person was a real struggle, but I discovered a love of comics and graphic novels (anything from Batman or Davedevil to Maus), plus novelisations of Hollywood films.
 ‘Karate Kid – The Novel’ was a particular favourite.
-(Don’t judge me)

 Since University, I’ve had a number of jobs.
-I’ve worked in pubs and travel agencies, and as a care worker in a residential kids home.
-It was this incredible experience that influenced the writing of Being Billy and Saving Daisy.
+I’ve worked in pubs and travel agencies, and as a care worker and drama therapist in a residential kids home.

-The books that were shoved under my nose were quite unlike anything else I had read, and quickly I found myself reading nothing but children’s fiction.
+unlike anything else I had read, and quickly I found myself devouring nothing

-I worked in that bookshop for five years, before taking a job in publishing, and now I split my working life between selling books for a publisher, and writing my own.
+I worked as a bookseller for five years, before taking a job in publishing, and now I split my working life between selling books for a publisher and writing my own.